 Wednesday, October 08, 2025

-Gather all hammers inside toolbox - revisited 2
+Gather all hammers inside toolbox - version 3

 Whenever I decide to get back into programming after a longer break, I often find myself wondering how to set up the tools again.
 What has changed since last time?
 Does everything still install the same way as it used to?